 These financial statements are presented in Euro and all figures are rounded up or down to the nearest thousand Euro, unless otherwise indicated.

-The consolidated financial statements (prepared on a line-by-line basis) include the financial statements of Sogefi S.p.A., the Holding Company, and of all the Italian and foreign companies in which, directly or indirectly, it holds a majority of the voting rights.
+The consolidated financial statements (prepared on a line-by-line basis) include the financial statements of Sogefi S.p.A., the Holding Company, and of all the Italian and foreign companies under its direct or indirect control, which is normally identified as control over the majority of the voting rights.

 During the year the following changes occurred in the scope of consolidation:

-- the subsidiary Allevard Rejna Autosupensions S.A. increased its percentage of ownership in the subsidiary Allevard IAI Suspensions Pvt Ltd from 51% to 54.91% through share capital increases of Euro 451 thousand;
+- subsidiary Allevard Rejna Autosuspensions S.A. increased its percentage of ownership in subsidiary Allevard IAI Suspensions Pvt Ltd. from 54.91% to 70.24%;

 The effects resulting from changes to the scope of consolidation are illustrated, if significant, in the notes related to the individual financial statement items.